 Phase 2: Practice and Strategy Development

-As your content mastery improves, you will move on to applied practice and strategy development through MCAT-style questions.
-During this stage, you’ll work through practice questions with and without your tutor.
-In this phase, you will complete all the questions in several commercially available question banks.
+As you continue to improve, we’ll move on to more applied practice and strategy development in our sessions.
+During this stage, you’ll work through MCAT style questions with your tutor.

 Phase 3: Full-Length Practice Tests and Prep for Test Day

 In the final month before test day, you will be ready to transition to taking one full-length official AAMC practice test per week–done under actual exam conditions.
-Because the MCAT is a seven-hour exam, these practice tests will evaluate both your knowledge and your mental endurance.
-During this phase, we’ll suggest ways to refine your approach based on your practice test performance, address any remaining weaknesses your MCAT tutor may notice, and build confidence in your abilities.
+Because the MCAT is a seven-hour exam, these practice tests evaluate both your knowledge and mental endurance.
+During this phase, we’ll suggest ways to refine your approach based on practice test performance, address any weaknesses your MCAT tutor notices, and build confidence.
 This preparation will help you walk into the testing center feeling prepared, confident, and focused.

 Making a representative effort on AAMC practice tests is your best opportunity to predict your test day score.
 At Marks Education, we always recommend that test takers adhere to test day conditions as much as possible when taking practice exams.
 That extra leniency you give yourself when grading or the couple of extra seconds you let slip at the end of a section won’t be there on exam day and can lead to a difference between your projected and actual score.
 Practice exam scores typically fall within three points of your actual score results.